Four approaches to marketing strategy implementation

 - Change approach:

 - The organization is modified to ensure the successful implementation of the strategy.
-Similar to “Command,” the “Change” approach can make decision-making easier, but it can be time-consuming
+Like “command,” the “change” approach can make decision-making easier, but it can be time-consuming.

 - Consensus approach:

-- Top-level and lower-level managers work together to formulate and develop strategies.
+- Top and lower-level managers work together to formulate and develop strategies.
 This approach increases buy-in, but can take more time and requires more communication.

 - Cultural approach:

-- Invites all levels of the organization to assist in the strategy creation, and implementation.
+- Invites all levels of the organization to help create and implement the strategy.
 This approach greatly increases team buy-in, and employees enjoy some flexibility.